 The TV and radio character the Lone Ranger used only silver bullets, allegedly to remind himself that life was precious and not to be lightly thrown away.
 If he still rode today, he might consider swapping silver for gold.

-*News Release by Washington University in St. Louis: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Washington University in St. Louis.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.